Sumit-OtherProjects/DevOps/fuzzer/README.md

 This is very important.

 Because we are reverting changes after every commit.

+i.e.

+commit1
+revert commit1
+commit2
+revert commit2

 So the HEAD will always be a clean copy, and will successfully pass maven test.

+The jenkins job needs to be a parameterized build

+It should take parameter as commitID then  run following commands

+git checkout commitID
+mvn test or mvn package

+Then trigger a post-build that will trigger test analysis.
+This is because we need build number to check which test reports to analyze.